FAW Group: Hongqi

+Hongqi is a Chinese luxury car marque owned by the automaker FAW Group.
+Hongqi was launched in 1958, making it the oldest Chinese passenger car marque.
+In Chinese, hongqi means "red flag."

 Jiefang

+Jiefang is the medium and heavy trucks brand of FAW Group.
+The first truck rolled off of the lines in 1956, which was the first ever-built truck by the People's Republic of China.

-Established as a subsidiary on 18 January 2003, it is a producer of medium and heavy trucks.
-With two subsidiaries of its own, Qingdao Truck Division and FAW Trading Company, it is one make of Jiefang branded trucks.
-As of 2003, FAW Jiefang Truck utilizes production lines dating from 1956.
+Jiefang became a subsidiary on 18 January 2003 with two subsidiaries of its own, Qingdao Truck Division and FAW Trading Company, it is one make of Jiefang branded trucks.

 Bestune (formerly Besturn)

-Established on August 18, 2006, It may also be known as Ben Teng.
+Bestune was established on August 18, 2006, It may also be known as Ben Teng.
+It serves as the passenger car brand in FAW Group.